Home / Frequencies / Solfeggio Frequencies

 Are Solfeggio frequencies scientifically proven?

-No. The specific healing properties claimed for each frequency aren't supported by controlled scientific evidence.
+No. The properties assigned to each frequency were derived numerologically rather than measured, and no controlled study has shown one produces its advertised effect.
+The single human study usually cited had nine participants and has never been replicated.
 Any calming benefit most likely comes from relaxed, focused listening rather than the exact frequency.

 Does 528 Hz repair DNA?